LazerTechnologies/choo-choo-monorepo/docs/implementation-checklist.md

     - As long as your `.gitattributes` file is committed to the repository, Vercel's build process will automatically detect it, download the LFS objects, and make the full-resolution images in `generator/layers` available to your serverless functions.

 - [ ] **Verify Serverless Function Operation:**
-  - **Goal:** Confirm that the API routes, especially the new `/api/generate-nft` route, are functioning correctly in the deployed environment.
+  - **Goal:** Confirm that the API routes, especially the new `/api/send-train` route, are functioning correctly in the deployed environment.
   - **How:**
     - After deployment, use the Vercel dashboard logs to monitor the execution of your serverless functions.
-    - Trigger the `generate-nft` flow and check the logs for any errors related to file access, canvas operations, or API calls to Pinata.
+    - Trigger the `send-train` flow and check the logs for any errors related to file access, canvas operations, or API calls to Pinata.